thanhtran3k/cattoio/README.md

 1. Download my project to your computer.
 2. Install the packages by typing "npm install" on git bash.
 3. Run the the project: "npm start".
+4. I didn't make a real authentication function in this application, i will do it in the future when i have free time.